41

 Poor Value

-The financial data raises serious concerns about Dalton State College.
-With a net cost of $5,012 per year and median graduate earnings of only $40,251 ten years out, the estimated payback period exceeds 30.5 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Dalton State College are a real concern.
+With a net cost of $5,012 per year and the typical graduate earning only $40,251 ten years out, the estimated payback period exceeds 30.5 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Key strengths include manageable debt relative to earnings.
-However, the data also shows a 25.3% graduation rate and concerning loan repayment rates and a long payback period.
+What it has going for it: manageable debt relative to earnings.
+What to keep an eye on: its 25.3% graduation rate, concerning loan repayment rates, a long payback period.

-Median debt of $12,937 against $40,251 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $12,937 against $40,251 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links